goehringn/Spring-2022-Team-15/src/modules/readme.md

 parmlist is module name and input

-In IDE open Spring-2022-Team-15 project with src folder inside.
+If using an IDE open Spring-2022-Team-15 project with src folder inside.

 Do not open folder above Spring-2022-Team-15 as it will cause problems getting file path.